Research

 Working Papers

-Tracing Out International Data Flow: The Value of Data and Privacy (Job Market Paper) [SSRN]
+Tracing Out International Data Flow: The Value of Data and Privacy [SSRN]

 Presentations: AFA 2024, NFA 2023, SFA 2023, CEPR Endless Summer Conference 2023, USC Marshall PhD Conference in Finance 2023, Lang Center PhD Fellowship Research Showcase 2023, Deming Doctoral Fellows Seminar 2022, Columbia Business School 2022, Columbia Financial Economics Colloquium 2022